Elevating skills. Empowering minds. Establishing workplaces for all.

 Our Why

-"Barriers marginalized groups face in the workplace “include impostor syndrome, FOMO (fear of missing out), minority stress, perfectionism, stereotype threat, inability to self-promote and step up, fear of failure, fear of judgment, and fear of vulnerability.
-Traditionally, both women and ethnic minorities are accustomed to being ignored, trivialized, and debased."
+Marginalized groups in the workplace often encounter challenges such as impostor syndrome, FOMO (fear of missing out), minority stress, perfectionism, stereotype threat, difficulty self-promoting, and fears of failure, judgment, and vulnerability.
+Historically, women and ethnic minorities have also faced the challenge of being overlooked and undervalued, which can hinder their full participation and growth.

 Forbes, Internal And External Challenges Faced By Women And Ethnic Minorities That Make Them More Vulnerable At Work.